Why do we blame external factors for our own mistakes?

 Self-serving Bias, explained.

-What is Self-serving Bias?
+What is the Self-Serving Bias?

 Where this bias occurs